 Superior sagittal sinus

-The superior sagittal sinus (also superior longitudinal sinus, latin: sinus sagittalis superior) is an unpaired dural venous sinus running along the attached margin of the falx cerebri.
+The superior sagittal sinus (also superior longitudinal sinus, Latin: sinus sagittalis superior) is an unpaired dural venous sinus running along the attached margin of the falx cerebri.

 Situated on either side of the superior sagittal sinus are two or three lacunae, enlarged venous spaces: frontal (small), parietal (large) and occipital (intermediate) lacunae.
 These lacunae tend to fuse together in the elderly, thereby creating a single elongated lacuna on each side.
-The lacunae drain diploic and meningeal veins.
+These lacunae drain diploic and meningeal veins.